Always something to do for the holidays or rainy day?

-However, you don't have to replace a helmet for softer impacts.
-If you skate vert or mini ramp and you have a minor collision don't worry about that.
+However, for softer impacts, you don't need to replace a helmet.
+If you vert or mini ramp skate (like this one for home) and you have a little collision, don't worry about that.

 If you see stars and feel a bit dizzy, thank your helmet and buy a new one.
 Check to see if your foam is crushed and inspect the shell for cracks.

 I often hear skateboarders say that helmets are uncomfortable and it looks crazy.

 I personally don't think it's weird, and you see that skaters wear them more often than before.

 I'd rather look dumb and keep my brain healthy.
 Memory loss or other damage will change your life, and not in a good way.